-Regulations, section 2505 et seq., information the Energy Commission has otherwise deemed or stated to be confidential, and other information exempt from Disclosure under the Public Records Act or any other applicable state or federal laws.
-Contractor may obtain confidential information from the Energy Commission or third parties on behalf of the Energy Commission for the performance of this Agreement.
+- "Confidential Information" means information the Energy Commission has designated as confidential pursuant to Title 20 of the California Code of Regulations, Section 2505 et seq., information the Energy Commission has otherwise deemed or stated to be confidential, and other information exempt from Disclosure under the Public Records Act or any other applicable state or federal laws.
+Contractor may obtain confidential information from the Energy Commission or third parties on behalf of the Energy Commission for the performance of this Agreement. - 2) "Disclose" or Disclosure" refers to the release, transfer, provision of, access to, or divulging in any manner of information outside the entity holding the information. - "Personal Information" means information that meets the definition of "personal information" in California Civil Code Section 1798.3(a) or one of the data elements set forth in California Civil Code Section 1798.29(g)(1) or (g)(2).

-- 2) "Disclose" or Disclosure" refers to the release, transfer, provision of, access to, or divulging in any manner of information outside the entity holding the information. - 3) "Personal Information" means information that meets the definition of "personal information" in California Civil Code section 1798.3(a) or one of the data elements set forth in California Civil Code section 1798.29(g)(1) or (g)(2).
-Personal information is a type of confidential information and is therefore subject to all requirements for Confidential Information provided in this Agreement and applicable law.
-However, there are additional requirements specific to personal information, pursuant to subsection K. - 4) "Security Incident" means the theft, loss, damage, unauthorized destruction, unauthorized modification, or any intentional, unintentional, negligent, inappropriate, or unauthorized release of any Confidential Information, data classified as confidential, sensitive, or personal, including critical infrastructure information. - C. Labeling.
+Personal information is a type of Confidential Information and is therefore subject to all requirements for Confidential Information provided in this Agreement and

+- applicable law.
+However, there are additional requirements specific to Personal Information, pursuant to subsection L. - 4) "Security Incident" means the theft, loss, damage, unauthorized destruction, unauthorized modification, or any intentional, unintentional, negligent, inappropriate or unauthorized release of any Confidential Information, data classified as confidential, sensitive, or personal, including critical infrastructure information. - C. Labeling.
 Confidential Information and Personal Information shared by the Energy Commission will be provided as follows: - List Describing Confidential Information and Personal Information.
-A description of Confidential Information and Personal Information that the Energy Commission anticipates it will provide to Contractor is location below in Section 9.R.
+A description of Confidential Information and Personal Information that the Energy Commission anticipates it will provide to Contractor is attached as an appendix to this Exhibit.
 If the Energy Commission needs to add items after execution of this Agreement, the Energy Commission will update the list and provide a copy to Contractor; and - 2) Identification of Confidential Information.
 Each individual item of Confidential Information and Personal Information will be visibly identifiable, regardless of file type, before the Energy Commission provides access to Contractor.
 The Confidential Information and Personal Information could be identified as a separate folder, workbook, document, field, electronic tag, etc. - D. Use and Disclosure Restrictions.
 Notwithstanding any other provision in this Agreement, Contractor and all individuals and entities participating in any way with this Agreement must: - 1) Protect all Confidential Information and Personal Information from unauthorized Disclosure.
-This includes but is not limited to implementing administrative, physical, and technical safeguards that reasonably and appropriately protect the privacy, confidentiality, security, integrity, and availability of Confidential Information, including electronic or computerized Confidential Information.

-- 2) Promptly transmit to the Energy Commission's Commission Agreement Manager all requests for Disclosure of any Confidential Information or Personal Information unless prohibited from doing so by applicable state or federal law. - 3) Not use any Confidential Information or Personal Information for any purpose other than performing Contractor's work under this Agreement. - 4) Not Disclose any Confidential Information or Personal Information to anyone other than the Energy Commission without prior written authorization from the Energy Commission's Commission Agreement Manager, except as otherwise specifically permitted by this Agreement, as provided in 20 California Code of Regulations, sections 2506 and 2507, or when disclosure is required by State or Federal law.
+This includes but is not limited to implementing administrative, physical, and technical safeguards that reasonably and appropriately protect the privacy, confidentiality, security, integrity, and availability of Confidential Information, including electronic or computerized Confidential Information. - 2) Promptly transmit to the Energy Commission's Commission Agreement Manager all requests for Disclosure of any Confidential Information or Personal Information unless prohibited from doing so by applicable state or federal law. - 3) Not use any Confidential Information or Personal Information for any purpose other than performing Contractor's work under this Agreement. - 4) Not Disclose any Confidential Information or Personal Information to anyone other than the Energy Commission without prior written authorization from the Energy Commission's Commission Agreement Manager, except as otherwise specifically permitted by this Agreement, as provided in 20 California Code of Regulations, Sections 2506 and 2507, or when disclosure is required by State or Federal law.